Mortgage Retention: How does it work?

 What kind of issues can lead to mortgage retention?

-A lender will only hold back funds if there are serious problems identified, so this wouldn’t include cosmetic or decorative issues and it won’t normally include more minor works that are commonly recommended — such as re-plastering a ceiling or many routine electrical upgrades.
+A lender will only hold back funds if serious problems are identified, so this wouldn’t include cosmetic or decorative issues and wouldn’t normally include more minor works that are commonly recommended, such as re-plastering a ceiling or many routine electrical upgrades.

-Common reasons for mortgage retention include but are not limited to:
+Common reasons for mortgage retention include, but are not limited to:

 • Damp and mould